Mourad777/travel-blog-public/README.md

+Design using the Greensock library
+-animating the stroke-dash-offset css property on a path element based on scroll to create an effect where a dashed line gets drawn as the user scrolls down, the path coordinates are generated using a custom drawn line in adobe illustrator -snapping the main page sections on scroll

 Performance management
 -converted all images to webp
 -jpegs are allowed to be uploaded on the admin panel but are converted to webp by the laravel server